 Let me end where I began, with Terence Dawson’s excellent essay on the implications for literary criticism of Jung’s ideas.
 Dawson notes that Jung’s cultural historiography is organized around the concept of humanity’s “withdrawal of projections,” the gradual discovery of the individual psyche in all its wholeness after it has progressively ceased to beam what it wishes to reject in itself onto its environment or its fellows.
-First, we were nothing but projection, wholly merged with our world, dancing in stellar patterns to move the stars; then we discovered identity, differentiating collective or personal self (Greece as against Troy, Odysseus as against lesser men) from other; then we turned identity into difference by making moral distinctions between self and other (primarily in the Christian era); with literary modernity we arrive at the fourth era, wherein we still live, when we explore with great complexity, in the realist novel above all (Dawson’s essay is an extended reading of Richardson’s Pamela), the complexities of the contiguity of self and world.
+First, we were nothing but projection, wholly merged with our world, dancing in stellar patterns to move the stars; then we discovered identity, differentiating the collective or personal self from the other (Greece as against Troy, Odysseus as against lesser men); then we turned identity into difference by making moral distinctions between self and other (primarily in the Christian epoch); with literary modernity we arrive at the fourth era, our own, when we explore with the many nuances of the contiguity of self and world, in the realist novel above all (Dawson’s essay is an extended reading of Richardson’s Pamela).
 What is the fifth stage?
 Dawson comments,

 The fifth stage begins when one determines to become more conscious of the nature and extent of one’s own projections.
 It is a path, or goal, or ideal rather than a stage in the same sense as the others; even so, it could be argued that it has a literature of its own.